 What is Safety Culture?

 Recently, the term “workplace culture” has become very trendy.
 More than just a buzzword, workplace culture refers to the way things are done at your workplace.
-Rather than referring to your company’s specific safety policy and program, the concept of safety culture is more encapsulated by the mind-sets, attitudes, and behaviours of workers, supervisors, managers, and owners toward safety in the workplace.
-A positive safety culture in the workplace is absolutely vital to a successful and effective health and safety program.
+Rather than referring to your company’s specific safety policy and program, the concept of safety culture is encapsulated by the mindsets, attitudes, and behaviours of workers, supervisors, managers, and owners toward safety in the workplace.
+A positive safety culture in the workplace is absolutely a vital part of a successful and effective health and safety program.

 You may find the idea of building or changing your safety culture daunting because the “way it is” at your workplace has fallen into a pattern of complacency.
 The effects of complacency can be catastrophic: accidents, injuries, illnesses, even loss of life could result.
 Don’t allow this to happen in your workplace.

 Use OSG’s six tips to begin establishing and maintaining a strong and positive safety culture in your workplace

 A great way to increase safety communication while building a positive culture is to hold weekly or monthly safety talks.
 Increase worker buy-in by having them lead the talks.
 These can even be done remotely.
 Make safety policies readily available electronically or on paper, and use your Intranet to communicate safe practices, expectations, and best practices when it comes to safety in your workplace.
-Better yet, share OSG Be Safe News with your staff to keep them in the know on the latest and safest news.
+Better yet, share the OSG Be Safe News with your staff to keep them in the know on the latest and safest news.
 Click here to subscribe!

 2. Provide Training